osamaalmughanni/Kumiko/Kumiko/docs.md

 }
 ```

-Here is a short explanation for each setting:
+Here is a short explanation for each key:

 1. `rootDirectory`: Storage folder for Kumiko's files and data.
 2. `gitUrl`: URL of the Git repository Kumiko syncs with.